AndrewOlvera-byte/Baby-FSD/MIGRATION_HDF5.md

 - Compression is applied at HDF5 chunk level (transparent to user)
 - Each worker process opens its own file handles (no shared state)
 - Files are opened lazily (on first `__getitem__` call) to avoid init overhead
+- Ego vectors are written already normalized; BEV/route/objects/futures are stored raw and normalized at load time

 ## Rollback Plan